code-iai/lisp_course_material/assignment_7_README.md

   (ROSLISP:START-ROS-NODE).
 - You can see the commands your Lisp program is sending to the turtle by listening to the corresponding topic (`$ rostopic echo /turtle2/cmd_vel`)
+- When looking up a transform with the TF listener, make sure you give it a timeout (as a keyword argument), otherwise, if there is no delay between creating the TF listener and looking up a transform, the listener will have no time to cache any transforms and a "No transforms published" error will be thrown.
+The same will happen when the network will go down for more than 10 seconds and there will be no transforms published in that time.